imec-int/ldes-registry/index.md

 features:
   - title: Updates
-    details: The endpoints are tested for availability once every day.
+    details: The endpoints are tested for availability once every 12 hours.
   - title: Contribute
     details: Contributions for new endpoints are more than welcome.
 Please, open a PR by adding the new endpoint to the urls.txt file.
 ---